hi-jin/avoid-the-rain-robot/README.md

 - 🎯 **Clear Objectives**: Define precise goals to avoid misalignment
 - 🧪 **Extensive Testing**: Evaluate agent performance in various scenarios

+## Design Considerations 🎨

+While aiming for more dynamic movement than shown in the video below, I encountered a challenge: without proper reward function design, the agent would often resort to rapidly spinning its wheels without actually making efforts to avoid the rain.
+This highlighted the critical importance of thoughtful reward shaping to encourage desired behaviors while discouraging unproductive actions.

 ## Conclusion 🏁

 Developing an effective raindrop-avoiding RL agent requires: